bwaklog/bwaklog/README.md

 ### Status :
  - Member of ACM Student Chapter at PESU
- - mentor in Hackerspace PESU-ECC
+ - Mentor in Hackerspace PESU-ECC

 ### Do checkout my repos :D